-The University's Covid Code is an eight-point code created by the University for all students to follow.
+The University's Covid Code is a seven-point code created by the University for all students to follow.
 The Covid Code sets out clear expectations about face coverings, social distancing, self-isolation and respecting public health guidance.

 When to self-isolate or quarantine

 - Students arriving in the UK are required to self-isolate on arrival at their St Andrews accommodation for 10 days, unless travelling from an exempt country.

 - If contacted by the NHS Test and Protect tracing team, you must self-isolate for 10-days, whether you are displaying any symptoms or not.

 - If you develop symptoms during isolation, you will need to stay in your accommodation for 10 days from the day that the symptoms began.